aws/aws-node-termination-handler/README.md

      - [Unhealthy Instances](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-health-checks.html), and more
    - [Instance State Change events](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring-instance-state-changes.html)

+We can use the **Queue Processor** for both ASG Lifecycle Termination Hooks and Instance State Change Events for termination of nodes.
+Below listed are the details on how AWS EC2 takes actions for graceful shutdowns.
+You can pick one that is best suitable for your use, based on the configuration and workloads.

+#### Queue Processor with ASG Lifecycle Hooks
+When using the ASG Lifecycle Hooks, ASG first sends the lifecycle action notification then waits until it has been completed or times out.
+This allows time for NTH to receive the notification via SQS, cordon and drain the node, and then complete the lifecycle action.
+Once the ASG receives the completion it then instructs EC2 to terminate the instance.

+#### Queue Processor with Instance State Change Events
+When using the EC2 Console or EC2 API to terminate the instance, a state-change notification is sent and the instance termination is started.
+EC2 does not wait for a "continue" signal before beginning to terminate the instance.
+When you terminate an EC2 instance, it should trigger a graceful operating system shutdown which will send a SIGTERM to the kubelet, which will in-turn start shutting down pods by propagating that SIGTERM to the containers on the node.
+If the containers do not shut down by the kubelet's `podTerminationGracePeriod (k8s default is 30s)`, then it will send a SIGKILL to forcefully terminate the containers.
+Setting the `podTerminationGracePeriod` to a max of 90sec (probably a bit less than that) will delay the termination of pods, which helps in graceful shutdown.

 ### Which one should I use?
 |                    Feature                    | IMDS Processor | Queue Processor |
 | :-------------------------------------------: | :------------: | :-------------: |